Tanya030598/Student-Enrollment-System/README.md

 PURPOSE: The purpose of this project is to make it easier to manage student data, registrations, and grades.
 It helps store, update, and retrieve the data.

-TECHNICAL SKILLS: In this project we have used joins, left join, where, order by and aggregate functions, etc.
+TECHNICAL SKILLS: In this project we create and managing data using joins, left join, where, order by and aggregate functions, etc.
+                  Writing complex queries (JOINs, subqueries, etc.)
+                  Performing CRUD operations (Create, Read, Update, Delete)

 RESULT: This System helps manage student information, course sign-ups, and grades using SQL.
 It makes it easy to track student progress and access their records.